Northbrook Court: Location

 Northbrook Court is located on Lake Cook Road (Cook County Trunk Highway A50), between the Tri-State Tollway (Interstate 94/294) and Edens Expressway (Interstate 94/U.S. Highway 41).
 It is approximately 25 miles from downtown Chicago and approximately four to 12 miles from the nine communities that make up the North Shore and is accessible via public transit from them and the City of Chicago.
 It is only eight miles from Westfield Old Orchard.
-Although smaller than Old Orchard, it competes with Old Orchard as well as several other suburban shopping centers in the Chicago area.

 Filming

-John Hughes, who grew up in Northbrook, and attended Glenbrook North High School, used the mall for his teenage film Weird Science, a movie about two outcasts who create a girl, who in turn helps them stand up for themselves.
+John Hughes, who grew up in Northbrook and attended Glenbrook North High School, used the mall for his teenage film Weird Science, a movie about two outcasts who create a girl, who in turn helps them stand up for themselves.
 The side of the mall used in the film for exterior shots is currently a California Pizza Kitchen and the former The Claim Company.
 The inside of the mall was also used; however, it has changed since the filming.

 A scene from Ordinary People was filmed at the mall.
 Mary Tyler Moore’s character Beth Jarrett is shown shopping at Neiman Marcus and riding the escalator.